 Knowing whether a computer has issues is fairly straightforward when the computer is right in front of you.
 (Knowing what’s causing the problem?
 That’s harder.)

 But a computer sitting by itself is not as useful as it could be.
 Even the smallest small-office/home-office network has multiple nodes: laptops, desktops, tablets, WiFi access points, internet gateway, smartphones, file servers and/or media servers, printers, and so on.
 That means you are in charge of “infrastructure” rather than just “equipment.”
-Any component might start behaving badly and could cause issues for the others.
+Any component might start misbehaving and could cause issues for the others.

 You most likely rely on off-premises servers and services, too.
 Even a personal website raises the nagging question, “Is my site still up?”
 And when your ISP has problems, your local network’s usefulness suffers.
 You need an activity monitor.
 Organizations rely more and more on servers and services hosted in the cloud: SaaS applications (email, office apps, business packages, etc); file storage; cloud hosting for your own databases and apps; and so on.
-This requires a sophisticated monitoring solution that can handle hybrid environments.
+This requires sophisticated monitoring capabilities that can handle hybrid environments.

 Bandwidth monitoring tools and NetFlow and sFlow based traffic analyzers help you stay aware of the activity, capacity, and health of your network.
 They allow you to watch traffic as it flows through routers and switches, or arrives at and leaves hosts.